johanfforsberg/taurus-svgsynoptic/README.txt

 Note that the widget needs to be in your PYTHONPATH, so doing "export PYTHONPATH=/full/path/to/app-maxiv-svgsynoptic/src" before may help.

+=== Requirements ===

+- Taurus (and Qt, PyQt, PyTango, etc)
+- qtwebkit (at least under CentOS, the "qtwebkit" package is apparently not automatically installed by PyQt)

 === The SVG file ===

 There are some requirements on the SVG file in order for the program to work correctly.
 They are subject to change.